MicrosoftDocs/security/compass/security-operations-videos-and-decks.md

 Security operations monitor an enterprise environment to rapidly identify and remediate risk from active attack operations, sharing insights and threat intelligence from these attacks to the rest of the organization.

+For more information on how to modernize security operations, see [Modernize security operations](/security/operations/).

 The following videos provide guidance on security operations.

+>[!NOTE]
+>The following videos and slides were created on October 2019.

 ## Part 1: Introduction - SOC Learnings, Strategies, and Technical Integration (24:30 long)
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qjuW]